-Dresses & Skirts Pants Shirts Must come to the knee or below the knee when standing and sitting Must be modest and loose fitting (must be able to pinch 1 inch of material at the hip) Must have sleeves (sleeveless is not permitted) Must cover all undergarments Slits should not be shorter than the top of the knee Must be free of holes, patches, or shredding Must be a dressy-casual or uniform style No jeans/denim, low-rise, athletic, knit, spandex, camouflage, skinny leg, clingy, pajama, or above the ankle styles Must be modest and loose fitting (must be able to pinch 1 inch of material at the hip) (See examples) Necklines must be no lower than three-finger length from the collarbone Must be long enough to touch the hipbone No plunging backs No graphic t-shirts or sweatshirts No wording, except small monograms or small logos No sleeveless or sheer material No clingy/tight material Must cover all undergarments HCS t-shirts and sweatshirts are permitted on Fridays.
-Shoes Hair & Jewelry Appearance Casual shoes and tennis shoes No flip-flops in elementary (due to playground safety) No crocs, water shoes, or beach shoes Hair must be natural tones.
+Jumpers and Skirts Pants Shirts Should be purchased through French Toast.
+Must come to the knee or below the knee when standing and sitting Must be modest and loose fitting (Loose: "not fitting to your body: not tight," Merriam-Webster) Uniform skirts must be worn with official HCS uniform polo purchased through French Toast; jumpers may be worn with a plain t-shirt Must be free of holes, patches, or shredding Must be a uniform style purchased through French Toast (or similar retailer) No jeans/denim, low-rise, athletic, knit, spandex, camouflage, skinny leg, clingy, pajama, or above-the-ankle styles Must be modest and loose fitting (Loose: "not fitting to your body: not tight," Merriam-Webster) Must be free of holes, patches, or shredding (See Examples) Must wear collared shirts purchased through French Toast Necklines must be no lower than three-finger length from the collarbone.
+Must be long enough to touch the hipbone Must cover all undergarments HCS t-shirts are permitted on Fridays.
+Shoes Hair & Jewelry Appearance Casual shoes and tennis shoes No flip-flops in elementary (due to playground safety) No crocs, water shoes, beach shoes, or slippers Hair must be natural tones.
 Unnatural highlights should not be excessive.
 No more than two earrings in each ear No body piercings Clothing, hair, jewelry, and accessories must reflect a feminine appearance.
-No tattoos Dressy-casual appearance during class hours Casual Functions PE Classes Casual Attire PE class Field trips (unless dressy-casual clothes are required for the event) Afterschool activities HCS t-shirts (Junior high &amp; high school) Athletic pants Knee-length shorts or capris Tennis shoes No jeans/denim, knit, spandex, yoga, skinny leg, clingy, or pajama styles Pants and shorts must adhere to the loose-fitting rules listed above.
+No tattoos Dressy-casual appearance during class hours Casual Functions PE Classes Casual Attire PE class Field trips (unless dressy-casual clothes are required for the event) Afterschool activities HCS t-shirts (junior high &amp; high school) Athletic pants / knee-length shorts or capris Tennis shoes No jeans/denim, knit, spandex, yoga, skinny leg, clingy, or pajama styles Pants and shorts must adhere to the loose-fitting rules listed above.
 No sleeveless shirts